 Sure, personal income does get taxed but income tax isn’t paid before you even get your hands on your income.
 So, you can see that LLCs and corporations are taxed differently.

 In 2017 the Tax Cuts and Jobs Act was instituted and it brought with it the Qualified Business Income Deduction (QBID).
-QBID is a tax discount of 20% that is exclusively for LLCs.
-Therefore, forming an Idaho LLC will gain your business a 20% tax benefit which is a pretty good reason to consider forming an LLC.
+QBID is a tax discount of 20% exclusively for LLCs.
+Therefore, forming an Idaho LLC will gain your business a 20% tax benefit, which is a pretty good reason to consider forming an LLC.

 If you’re still comfortable with the idea of forming an Idaho LLC, here are the steps you’ll need to complete.